ahmedabdelrahmanalghwalbi/edu-chat/README.md

    This project is linked to a Firebase project under my account.
 To run it with your own Firebase account:
    - Go to the [Firebase Console](https://console.firebase.google.com/).
    - Create a new Firebase project and add Android and iOS apps.
-   - Download the `google-services.json` (for Android) and `GoogleService-Info.plist` (for iOS) from your Firebase project.
+   - Download the `google-services.json` (for Android) from your Firebase project.
-   - Replace the existing `google-services.json` and `GoogleService-Info.plist` files in the project with your own.
+   - Replace the existing `google-services.json` file in the project with your own.

 4. **Run the App**
    Use the following command to run the app on your connected device or emulator: